lukecav/awesome-wp-speed-up/README.md

 * [WP Meteor](https://wordpress.org/plugins/wp-meteor/) -  Improves your page speed, even on top of your existing optimizations.
 * [Staatic](https://wordpress.org/plugins/staatic/) -  Staatic for WordPress allows you to generate a highly optimized static version of your WordPress site.
 * [Core Web Vitals & PageSpeed Booster](https://wordpress.org/plugins/core-web-vitals-pagespeed-booster/) -  Do you want to speed up your WordPress site?
 Fast loading pages improve user experience, increase your pageviews, and help with your WordPress SEO.
-* [The Cache Purger](https://wordpress.org/plugins/the-cache-purger/) -  Plugin attemps to clear all plugin based and server based caches.
+* [The Cache Purger](https://wordpress.org/plugins/the-cache-purger/) -  Plugin attempts to clear all plugin based and server based caches.
-* [HTTP2 push content](https://wordpress.org/plugins/http2-push-content/) -  Push all CSS and JS file throuhg http2 server, plugin add extra files that you want to push like images font files.
+* [HTTP2 push content](https://wordpress.org/plugins/http2-push-content/) -  Push all CSS and JS file through http2 server, plugin add extra files that you want to push like images font files.
 * [Encute](https://wordpress.org/plugins/encute/) -  Fluent management of scripts and styles.
 * [Cache Purge Helper](https://wordpress.org/plugins/cache-purge-helper/) -  Adding additional hooks to trigger nginx-helper or lscache plugin purges.
 * [GDPR Cache Scripts & Styles](https://wordpress.org/plugins/gdpr-cache-scripts-styles/) -  Caches external scripts and styles and serves them from your local website to make it more compliant with GDPR regulations.